-The Outer Hebrides has been named the happiest place in the UK.
+Outer Hebrides is '˜the happiest place in the UK'

 The finding comes from the Office for National Statistics, which questioned 158,000 people and asked respondents how satisfied they were with life, to what extent they felt the things they do in life were worthwhile and how happy and how anxious they felt the previous day.